The Captivating Energy of Art is a Healing Affair - Article Banner

 Sir Francis Bacon (Shakespeare)

-In reality, It felt as if I was filled with the sun’s wisdom, nourishing my skills of capturing light and dark tones that bring a picture to life.
+Then, it felt like I was filled with the sun’s wisdom, enhancing my ability to capture light and shadow and bring a picture to life.

-After all, aside from the sun’s annual pilgrimage through the star signs, and with all its nourishing earth tasks, it’s a good time to ask yourself: What’s really driving its mission throughout space and time?
+After all, aside from the sun’s annual trek through the zodiac signs and its nurturing role on Earth, I mulled over: What propels its mission through space and time?

 Could our creative process be a part of it?
 Maybe.
-So, let’s look at what is called “The Great Memory” which the sun is most likely privy to.
+So, let’s look at “The Great Memory,” which the sun is most likely privy to.

 bar